fboerman/Clausewitz-EU4-Editor/README.md

 Changelog
 ---------

+v0.3:
+* bugfix: now correctly removes all old tag references in the ideafile
+* you now get a nice popup when saving is done

 v0.2:
 * saving is now possible for countries. nationalideaseditor is not available in savemode yet
 * added control for prefered religion. this is an optional property and not every country has this one set (wich is why i forgot it in the previous version)